judco/IH-Hollywood-Demo/README.md

 ## Status

 This repo is a **pitch artifact**, not an official feature.
 The goal is to make the case for Hollywood Mode visually rather than verbally.
-Feedback, corrections, and pull requests welcome.
+Feedback welcome.

 ## Credits